Nonviolent Communication: Relationship to spirituality

 NVC is described as a framework of several pre-existing concepts, that Rosenberg found useful on the topic of communication and conflict resolution.
 Therefore, it is perhaps not surprising that some Christians have found NVC to be complementary to their Christian faith.
 Many people have found Nonviolent Communication to be very complementary to Buddhism, both in theory and in manifesting Buddhist ideals in practice.
 Furthermore, the "NVC consciousness" described in NVC have several similarities to the concepts of presence and patience in mindfulness.

-As Theresa Latini notes, "Rosenberg understands NVC to be a fundamentally spiritual practice."
 Marshall Rosenberg describes the influence of his spiritual life on the development and practice of NVC:

 I think it is important that people see that spirituality is at the base of Nonviolent Communication, and that they learn the mechanics of the process with that in mind.
-It's really a spiritual practice that I am trying to show as a way of life.
-Even though we don't mention this, people get seduced by the practice.
+It's really a spiritual practice that I am trying to show as a way of life. (...)
 Even if they practice this as a mechanical technique, they start to experience things between themselves and other people they weren't able to experience before.
 So eventually they come to the spirituality of the process.
 They begin to see that it's more than a communication process and realize it's really an attempt to manifest a certain spirituality.

 Rosenberg further states that he developed NVC as a way to "get conscious of" what he calls the "Beloved Divine Energy".
-Rosenberg considered to be much more than a four-step process for communication, but rather a way of living.
+Rosenberg considered NVC to be much more than a four-step process for communication, but rather a way of living, and a means to understand better what love means: "I could see it had so much meaning for so many millions of people in all of these religions.
+What is it, and how do you "do love"?
+Nonviolent Communication came out of my attempt to understand the concept of love and how to manifest it, how to do it."